arohner/datomic-compound-index/README.md

 # Not Functional

-Due to limitations in Datomic, this library cannot work.
+Due to limitations in Datomic, this library cannot work as orginally designed.
 Code is left here in case it's useful to anyone.

+DCI uses byte-arrays to form compound keys.
+Datomic relies on the JVM's implementation of hashcode() and compare() to correctly sort values in the datomic indexes.
+Since `hashcode` and `compare` are completely inadequate (they don't actually sort by contents), DCI ends up storing elements randomly, so lookup is `O(n)` rather than `O(log(n))`.

+The concepts behind DCI are probably sounds, and the approach should work with some other type that can smuggle bytes correctly, presumably BigInt

 # Installation